 7. Discuss Next Steps

 Discuss the next steps together as a family.
 This may include scheduling a doctor’s appointment for prenatal care, exploring parenting options, or considering other choices like adoption.
-Involve your parents in these decisions if you feel comfortable doing so, and work together to create a plan that feels right for everyone involved.
+Involve your partner and the baby’s father in these decisions if appropriate, and work together to create a plan that feels right for everyone involved.
+Including your immediate family in planning for the baby’s arrival and birth can provide valuable support and help ensure everyone is prepared.

 If parenting is what you truly want, then now’s the time to consider gathering supplies like baby food, baby shoes, clothing, diapers, and other baby essentials.